Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Made function trapAction in the Traps class protected
 - Fixed game crashing bug caused by calling trapRemoval too early (inside trapEncounter).
 - Lava now turns into Laze when met with a fluid.
 Laze is a poisonous plume of smoke that deals poison damage and also poisons.
+- Fixed game crashing bug caused by opening a TreasureChest since the open function was incorrectly devirtualized